omeka/Documentation/source/Reference/libraries/Omeka/Navigation.rst

         and is an instance of Zend_Navigation_Page_Mvc or Omeka_Navigation_Page_Uri.
         If a page already has another page with the same uid then it will not add the page.

-        This method will inject the container as the given page's parent by calling {@link Zend_Navigation_Page::setParent()}.
+        This method will inject the container as the given page's parent bycalling {@link Zend_Navigation_Page::setParent()}.

         :param unknown $page: